-To administrate tape backup and restore procedures, you must add the tape server to your Veeam Backup & Replication console.
-Adding the tape server to the backup infrastructure makes possible to transfer data between disk storages and the tape archive.
+To administer tape backup and restore procedures, you must add the tape server to your Veeam Backup & Replication console.
+Adding the tape server to the backup infrastructure makes possible to transfer data between the disk storage and the tape archive.

 The tape backup and restore process involves the following components:

 The Veeam backup server is the server running Veeam Backup & Replication.
 It is the core component in the backup infrastructure.
 The Veeam backup server tasks include the following operations:

 - Recognizing all tape devices that are connected to it and managing all drives, slots and tapes.